cypress-io/cypress/packages/electron/README.md

 Therefore, the version of `electron` that is bundled with Cypress should be kept as up-to-date as possible with the [stable Electron releases](https://www.electronjs.org/releases/stable).

-Upgrading `electron` involves more than just bumping `package.json` and `yarn.lock`.
+Upgrading `electron` involves more than just bumping this package's `package.json`.
 Here are additional tasks to check off when upgrading Electron:

 - [ ] **Write an accurate changelog item.** The "User-facing changelog" for an Electron upgrade should mention the new Node.js and Chromium versions bundled.
 - [ ] **Determine if the Electron upgrade is a breaking change.** Electron upgrades constitute "breaking changes" in Cypress if: